DeanCavaliere/MqttSubscribeHW/README.md

 # MQTT Homework
-The homework for setting up mqtt subscription.
+The homework for setting up a MQTT subscription on a linux machine.

 # Install: